XTLS/Xray-docs-next/docs/en/document/README.md

 Xray supports various platforms, and you can get various versions of Xray from various sources and methods.

-Please click [How to Download and Install Xray](./install.md) to get Xray
+Please click [How to Download and Install Xray](./install.md) to get Xray.

 ## Configure and Run